alemart/surgescript/docs/engine/vector2.md

 *Returns*

-Returns the unit left vector.
+Returns the (-1,0) vector.
+In Open Surge, the x-axis grows to the right.

 #### Vector2.zero

 `Vector2.zero`

-The (0,0) vector.
+The zero vector.

 *Returns*